Ministry of Finance

 Mission

-The mission of the Internal Audit Service is to provide the management in Government organizations with independent, objective assurance and consulting services designed to add value and improve an organization’s operation.
+The mission of the Internal Audit Service is to provide the management in Government organisations with independent, objective assurance and advisory services designed to add value and improve an organization’s operation.

 Core Values